2022 has been an outrageously good year for horror cinema.

 We nearly put “Men,” A24’s other buzzy low-budget horror movie on the list.
 But “Bodies Bodies Bodies” is much more fun, more clever and more now.
 Essentially a Zoomer whodunnit, with a bunch of oversexed, under-worked young people (among them: Amandla Stenberg, Maria Bakalova, Rachel Sennott and Pete Davidson) trapped in a house without electricity during a hurricane.
 As they get offed, one by one, the tension and the hilarity continue to mount.
 It’s both a cutting critique and a sly celebration of the current cultural moment, where victims become survivors and generational trauma gets downright deadly.
 Watch it with the lights off.

-Bodies Bodies Bodies is now available to rent on PVOD and will be available to purchase on Blu-ray and 4K Blu-ray on Oct.
-18
+Bodies Bodies Bodies is now available to rent on PVOD and is to purchase on Blu-ray and 4K Blu-ray.

 11. “Werewolf by Night”